neurobin/python-morm/README.md

     password = Field('varchar(255)')
 ```

-An advanced model could look like:
+An advanced model could look like this:

 ```python
 import random